Nelyus/Gazooee/README.md

 # Gazooee

-a logging interface for swift
+A logging interface for swift

 ## Purpose